 Watching the football over the weekend and seeing Jordan De Goey and Darcy Moore have hamstring “feelings” got me thinking of the recurrent issues these 2 guys, and plenty of others have.

 There is a new term in sports, “Hamstring Awareness”.
-This has come about I think because often players are feeling their hamstring arc up as in the case with Darcy Moore.
+This has come about I think because often players are feeling their hamstring arc up but as in the case with Darcy Moore.
 Fortunately for him there was no injury, but no wonder he’s gets antsy about it, it’s been a big issue for him.

 Unfortunately for Jordan at 23 years old, the case was a strain of the hamstring muscle…AGAIN.
-The thing is his pre-injury mechanical set-up will have led to this, despite their access to highly skilled health & fitness staff at the Collingwood Football Club (CFC), working extremely hard to get these guys match-fit.
+Thing is his pre-injury mechanical set-up will have led to this, despite their access to highly skilled health & fitness staff at the Collingwood Football Club (CFC), working extremely hard to get these guys match-fit.

 Why do we now have this “Hamstring Awareness” term?
-Because it’s so common!

 Next will be a week dedicated to this muscle group it’s so susceptible to injury, Hamstring Awareness Week, I can see it now.